 Sarah C built on her parents’ exceptional legacy.
 It was her ethos, vision and leadership which enabled generations of Hanford girls to benefit from this truly enlightened education.
 Furthermore, it was her generosity throughout her lifetime that enabled the school to weather the occasional financial storm.
 In 2004, in an act of extraordinary generosity, she transferred the school, house and stables to a charitable trust.
 Following her death, she bequeathed further properties and a substantial sum to the school – enabling us to begin work on protecting the fabric of the school.

 All those who are fortunate enough to have spent time at Hanford – as girls, as parents, even as staff – will know what an impact it has had on their lives.
 This is entirely due to the extraordinary academic and financial legacy of the Cannings.
 With Sarah C gone, it falls upon us to protect and build upon this legacy.
 We need fundraising support through individual gifts and legacies to complete the work on the house that we all love so much and to develop a bursary fund to support those who would benefit from a Hanford education but cannot afford it.

-If you are prepared to consider – just to consider – supporting the school either through a gift or through your own legacy, then we would be grateful if you could allow us to speak with you.
-[How to be in touch – and with whom?]
+If you are prepared to consider – just to consider – supporting the school either through a gift or through your own legacy, then we would be grateful if you could allow us to speak with you please get in touch with Catty firstname.lastname@example.org